storybookjs/react-native/addons/a11y/README.md

 import 'storybook-addon-a11y/register';
 ```

-import the `'checkA11y'` decorator to check you're stories for violations within your components.
+import the `'checkA11y'` decorator to check your stories for violations within your components.

 ```js
 import React from 'react';